 As has been alluded to above, the conditions you are riding in play a big part in what your edge-hold requirements are going to be.

-If you mostly ride in powder and soft snow conditions, then you are one lucky son of a ……. wait… sorry got off track there 🙂 If you ride in soft snow a lot then you aren’t going to require as much grip – and in fact too much grip can be an issue in the soft stuff.
+If you mostly ride in powder and soft snow conditions, then you are one lucky son of a ……. wait… sorry got off track there 🙂 If you ride in soft snow a lot then you aren’t going to require as much grip – and in fact too much grip can be an issue – leading to something too grabby in some cases.

 What Design Factors on A Snowboard Help Edge Hold?